nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 | `streams` | The stream ID of the stream included in the recording.
 | `hasAudio` | Whether the stream's audio is included in the recording.
 | `hasVideo` | Whether the stream's video is included in the recording.
 ``url`` | The download URL of the available recording file.
-This is only set for a recording with the status set to `available`; for other recordeings, (including recordings with the status `uploaded`) this property is set to `null`.
+This is only set for a recording with the status set to `available`; for other recordings, (including recordings with the status `uploaded`) this property is set to `null`.
 The download URL is obfuscated, and the file is only available from the URL for 10 minutes.
 To generate a new URL, use the REST API for retrieving archive information or listing archives.

 You can also view the status of archives in your Vonage Account: